 GMRP is a MAC-based multicast management protocol, whereas IGMP is IP-based.
 GMRP provides a mechanism that allows bridges and end stations to register or un-register Group membership information dynamically.

-Enable GMRP
+GMRP enable

 Setting Description Factory Default

-Select/Deselect Checkmark the check boxes to enable GMRP for the port listed None
+Enable/Disable Enables or disables the GMRP function for the port listed in Disable

-in the Port column.
+the Port column

-GMRP Status
+GMRP Table

-The Moxa switch displays the current active GMRP groups that were detected.
+The Moxa switch displays the current active GMRP groups that were detected